phillip-coboworx/event-simulator-manager/README.md

 ## Run the IoT Device Simulator
 - To start the simulator run `node device.js`, which will start the device and use, by default, the `./template_files/events.yml` to generate the events.

-- The simulator also accepts two flags (if used, both have to be set):
+- The simulator also accepts three flags:
-	- `--file=<path>` - Defines which template file will be used to generate the events
+	- `--file=<path>` - Defines which template file will be used to generate the events. **NOTE** that to use this flag, the format flag also needs to be set.
 	- `--format=<yaml|json>` - Defines in which format said file is written
+    - `--loop` - Sets the simulator to run in an infinite loop, constantly iterating the passed events. **NOTE** that it needs to be stopped manually or it will continously send events to the IoT-Hub.

 	`node device.js --file=./example.yaml --format=yaml`